Krayorn/blog/src/content/blog/afraid-of-publishing.md

 I will continue writing all kind of posts, keep publishing.
 That's really important, the more I post, the easier It gets.
 But I want to increase the number of "bigger pieces", they're the more interesting ones.

 I don't want to push back on some entries because I'm not brave enough.
 Maybe I'll regret it.
 Maybe it'll suck.
-Or maybe I'll read it again and cringe.
-But I'll post one of them this month anyway.
+Maybe I'll read it again and cringe, but I really want to get them out there.